Learning to drive 2022 with Your Driving Test Expert

-(3) Will the learner will be able to afford to insure a car when they pass their driving test?
+(3) Will the learner be able to afford the car insurance when they pass their driving test?

-There are no simple answer to the above, as everyone’s situation is different.
+There is no simple answer to the above, as everyone’s situation is different.

 (1) Firstly does the potential learner actually need a full driving licence now?

-(a) I received a phone call enquiring about driving lessons from someone who had finished their university course.
+(a) I received a phone call inquiring about driving lessons from someone who had finished their university course.
 They had now returned home and were now looking for a job in their chosen profession.
-Unfortunately after applying for numerous jobs they had been unable to even get any interviews.
+Unfortunately, after applying for numerous jobs they had been unable to even get any interviews.

 Hindsight is a wonderful thing!

-When looking at the costs involved in learning to drive I cannot see that in the short or medium term that these costs are going to do anything other than rise.
-We currently have a very competitive market for driving tuition (2016) with the costs of driving lessons hardly haven risen in the last few years.
+When looking at the costs involved in learning to drive I cannot see that in the short or medium-term these costs are going to do anything other than rising.
+We currently have a very competitive market for driving tuition (2021) with the costs of driving lessons hardly haven risen in the last few years.
 My belief is that the relative cost of driving lessons will rise noticeably over the next few years due to increasing costs.